becem-gharbi/nuxt-directus/README.md

 A Nuxt 3 module for integrating the official Directus [JS SDK](https://github.com/directus/sdk) into your Nuxt 3 project.

-[!IMPORTANT]
+**IMPORTANT**

-This version `1` is based on version `10` of Directus SDK, which is no longer supported as indicated by [docs](https://docs.directus.io/reference/old-sdk.html).
-It will still be maintained, but it's recommended to migrate to version `2` to benefit the features of latest Directus SDK.
+_This version `1` is based on version `10` of Directus SDK, which is no longer supported as indicated by [docs](https://docs.directus.io/reference/old-sdk.html).
+It will still be maintained, but it's recommended to migrate to version `2` to benefit the features of latest Directus SDK._

 ## Features